Olen History, Family Crest & Coats of Arms

 - Robert Olen Butler Jr. (b.
 1945), American author and winner of the Pulitzer Prize for Fiction in 1993

 - Olen Montgomery (b.
-1914), African American teenage hobo, one of the Scottsboro Boys, accused of rape aboard a train, convicted and finally receiving a full posthumous pardon on November 21, 2013
+1914), American teenage hobo, one of the Scottsboro Boys, accused of rape aboard a train, convicted and finally receiving a full posthumous pardon on November 21, 2013

 - Olen Steinhauer (b.
 1970), American novelist, author of the New York Times Best Seller The Tourist (2009)

 - Olen K. Underwood, American Democratic Party politician, Candidate in primary for Circuit Judge in Michigan 3rd Circuit, 1935

 - Olen Hendrix, American Democratic Party politician, Delegate to Democratic National Convention from Arkansas, 1960

 - Olen Gunnett (1876-1956), American politician, Mayor of Frostburg, Maryland, 1939-42

 - Olen Deckard, American Republican politician, Elected Missouri State House of Representatives from Douglas County 1950